-Our natural outdoor learning environments afford children the capacity to grow their understanding of sustainability with our many interconnected living systems by engaging in the care for the environment through practical life work and scientific exploration.
+Our natural outdoor learning environments afford children the capacity to grow their understanding of sustainability, with our many interconnected living systems, and by engaging in the care for the environment through practical life work and scientific exploration.
 The welcoming open spaces encourage physical activities that promote psychological wellbeing and a healthy lifestyle.
-We view the outdoor environment as an extension to the indoor classroom.
+We view the outdoor environment as an extension to the indoor classroom and a classroom of its own right.